SupCodeTech/DRAC2022/README.md

 │   │   │   ├── a._DRAC2022_Diabetic_Retinopathy_Grading_Training_Labels.csv
 ```

-After preprocessing the data, the data will be saved in the following directory.
-(This data preprocessing file will be published soon)
+By using the `pretrain_data_processing.py`, the processing data will be saved in the following directory

 ```none
 ├── Se_sup